oleg-shilo/Temporalio.Graphs/README.md

 This project is an attempt to fill this gap.

 ## Solution
-_Note: this project specifically targets .NET binding for Temporal._
+_Note: this project specifically targets .NET binding for Temporal.
+However, the concept used in this solution is simple to implement in any other Temporal SDK (language)._

 _Temporalio.Graphs_ is a library (NuGet package) that can be used to generate a complete WF graph by running the WF in the mocked-run mode when WF activities are mocked and instead of being executed the activities simply  trigger logging WF steps that become the specification of the complete WF graph.